2016 Serbian local elections: Bela Crkva

 Results of the election for the Municipal Assembly of Bela Crkva:

 Incumbent mayor Darko Bogosavljević of the Serbian Progressive Party was chosen for another term in office after the election.

 Kovačica

 Results of the election for the Municipal Assembly of Kovačica:

 Milan Garašević of the Serbian Progressive Party was chosen as mayor after the election.

 Kovin

 There was no municipal election in Kovin in 2016.
 The previous election had taken place in 2013, and the next election took place in 2017.

 Opovo

 Results of the election for the Municipal Assembly of Opovo:

 Zoran Tasić of the Serbian Progressive Party was chosen as mayor after the election.

 Plandište

 Results of the election for the Municipal Assembly of Plandište:

 Jovan Repac of the Serbian Progressive Party was chosen as mayor after the election.

 Vršac

 Results of the election for the City Assembly of Vršac:

 Dragana Mitrović of the Serbian Progressive Party was chosen as mayor after the election.

+Srem District

+Local elections were held in the one city (Sremska Mitrovica) and five of the other six municipalities in the Srem District.
+The exception was Pećinci, where the most recent local election had taken place in 2014.
+In all jurisdictions that held elections, the Serbian Progressive Party and its allies won the elections and formed government.

+Sremska Mitrovica

+Results of the election for the City Assembly of Sremska Mitrovica:

+Vladimir Petković of the Serbian Progressive Party was chosen as mayor after the election.
+He resigned in September 2016 and was replaced by Vladimir Sanader of the same party.

+Inđija

+Results of the election for the Municipal Assembly of Inđija:

+Vladimir Gak of the Serbian Progressive Party was chosen as mayor after the election.

+Irig

+Results of the election for the Municipal Assembly of Irig:

+Incumbent mayor Stevan Kazimirović of the Serbian Progressive Party was confirmed for another term in office after the election.
+The local government consisted of the Progressive Party's alliance, the League of Social Democrats of Vojvodina, Zoran Knežević's group, and the Movement of Socialists.

+Pećinci

+There was no election for the Municipal Assembly of Pećinci in 2016.
+The previous election had taken place in 2014, and the next election took place in 2017.

+Ruma

+Results of the election for the Municipal Assembly of Ruma:

+Incumbent mayor Slađan Mančić of the Serbian Progressive Party was confirmed for another term in office after the election.

+Aleksandar Martinović was elected from the lead position on the Progressive Party's list and led the party's assembly group in the term that followed.

+Šid

+Results of the election for the Municipal Assembly of Šid:

+Predrag Vuković of the Serbian Progressive Party was chosen as mayor after the election.

+Stara Pazova

+Results of the election for the Municipal Assembly of Stara Pazova:

+Incumbent mayor Đorđe Radinović of the Serbian Progressive Party was confirmed for another term in office after the election.